Top tips for a healthy and happy pet this summer

 Beware of summer scavengers

-Summertime brings out picnics and barbeques & beeches, and with this plenty of tempting opportunities for our pets to grab themselves what they may think is a tasty treat, but may actually be dangerous to them.
+Summertime brings out picnics and barbeques & beaches, and with this plenty of tempting opportunities for our pets to grab themselves what they may think is a tasty treat, but may actually be dangerous to them.
 View our Beach Behaviour guide and Foods to Avoid this Summer for more info!

 dog with human in summer